CryptoCurrency

 "There are now more than 3000 cryptocurrencies in existence, with each falling into one of the three major categories: altcoins, tokens, and Bitcoins"

-The three main types of cryptocurrency
+The Three main types of Cryptocurrency:

 IOTA is specifically designed to be a new data transfer and transaction settlement layer for the machine economy and the Internet of Things (IoT).

+IOTA also uses its proprietary distributed ledger technology called the Tangle.
 Litecoin (LTC) is a peer-to-peer currency and global payment network similar to Bitcoin.
-In fact, Litecoin’s creator Charlie Lee states that his intention was for Litecoin to be a complementary cryptocurrency to Bitcoin.
+Litecoin’s creator Charlie Lee states that his intention was for Litecoin to be a complementary cryptocurrency to Bitcoin.

 Tokens

-Unlike Bitcoin and Altcoins, tokens are not able to operate independently and are dependent on the network of another cryptocurrency.
-That means they do not have their own underlying DLT or blockchain, but instead, are built on top of an existing cryptocurrency’s blockchain.
+Unlike Bitcoin and Altcoins, tokens cannot operate independently.
+They're dependent on the network of another DLT, such as cryptocurrency.
+They do not have their underlying blockchain product but instead are built on top of an existing cryptocurrency's blockchain.
+Data from CoinMarketCap shows that at least 1496 tokens exist, deployed on the blockchain platforms of 36 cryptos.
+Here are few examples of different types of cryptocurrencies that host tokens include:

 The top 5 tokens by market cap are Tether, UNUS SED LEO, Chainlink, Huobi Token, and Maker, all of which are deployed on the Ethereum blockchain apart from Tether which takes the top spot.

-Common terms used to categorise cryptocurrencies
+Common terms used to categorize cryptocurrencies

 While we are on the topic of different types of cryptocurrency, we may as well look at some of the various subtypes that you will likely come across in the crypto world.
+Here are four terms commonly used to categorise cryptocurrencies that have specific characteristics:

 History of Cryptocurrency